 Privacera Connector for AWS Lake Formation¶

-AWS Lake Formation is a fully managed service that facilitates the construction, security, and management of data lakes.
-It offers a permissions model that enhances the IAM permissions model, enabling fine-grained access to data stored within data lakes through a straightforward grant or revoke mechanism, akin to that of a relational database management system (RDBMS).
-AWS Lake Formation enforces permissions through granular controls at the column, row, and cell levels across various AWS services, including Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.
+AWS Lake Formation is a fully managed service that simplifies the construction, security, and management of data lakes.
+It provides a permissions model that builds upon the IAM permissions model, enabling fine-grained access to data stored within data lakes through a straightforward grant-and-revoke mechanism, similar to that of a relational database management system (RDBMS).
+AWS Lake Formation enforces permissions with granular controls at the column, row, and cell levels across various AWS services, including Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.

 Synchronization of Policies to Other Data Sources¶